rmrt1n/rmrt1n.github.io/src/index.md

 </ul>

-If you ever want to chat or work together on a project, You can find me on [GitHub](https://github.com/rmrt1n), [X](https://x.com/gud_mornign), [LinkedIn](https://linkedin.com/in/ryanmrt1n), or email me directly at [hi@ryanmartin.me](mailto:hi@ryanmartin.me).
+If you ever want to chat or work together on a project, you can find me on [GitHub](https://github.com/rmrt1n), [X](https://x.com/gud_mornign), [LinkedIn](https://linkedin.com/in/ryanmrt1n), or email me directly at [hi@ryanmartin.me](mailto:hi@ryanmartin.me).